 - (a) Marks for each candidate response must always be assigned in line with these general marking principles and the detailed marking instructions for this assessment. - (b) Marking should always be positive.
-This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) Award a mark to each answer.
-Marks are not transferable between questions and the answers for each question must come from the item. - (d) The marking instructions indicate the essential idea that a candidate should provide for each answer.
+This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) If a specific candidate response does not seem to be covered by either the principles or detailed marking instructions, and you are uncertain how to assess it, you must seek guidance from your team leader. - (d) Award a mark to each answer.
+Marks are not transferable between questions and the answers for each question must come from the item. - (e) The marking instructions indicate the essential idea that a candidate should provide for each answer.
+We use the term 'or any other acceptable answer' to allow for the possible variation in candidate responses.
 Credit should be given according to the accuracy and relevance of candidate's answers.
 Candidates may be awarded marks where the answer is accurate but expressed in their own words.